Comedy Action Reel for Amazon MGM Studios

 Additional music by David Reynolds and Dave Connor

-Yes Day - “Kablooey” (partial clip)
+Yes Day - “Kablowey” (partial clip)

 This cue nimbly moves between tongue-in-cheek epic action and light-hearted comedy hitting every beat along the way.
 It culminates with a mariachi inspired theme as Mom (Jennifer Gardener) and daughter (Jenna Ortega), square off for the big showdown!
 Mom is commin’ for you, kids!